COVID-19 Vaccination in the Workplace: FAQs for Employers

 Should employers offer flu clinics during the COVID-19 pandemic?

 Yes.
 The flu is a separate, serious illness that can cause work absences, hospitalization, and even death.
 It is still recommended that everyone (six months and older) receive the flu vaccine every fall regardless of their COVID-19 vaccination status.
-However, individuals should leave at least 14 days between COVID-19 and flu vaccinations.
+People can get flu and COVID-19 vaccines at the same time.
 Visit the CDC’s website for answers to frequently asked questions about the flu, COVID-19, and their respective vaccines.